Test Drive Unlimited 2: TDU2: Casino Online

 The game also features an additional paid DLC known as TDU2: Casino Online.
 Accessible from the start of the game, the casino includes roulette, blackjack, slot machines, among other games.
-The player can transfer their TDU2 in-game currency to casino chips to play the games.
-Since the servers shutdown in November 2018, the Casino DLC is no longer accessible.
+The player can transfer their Unlimited 2 in-game currency to casino chips to play the games.
+Since the servers shutdown in November 2018, the Casino DLC is no longer accessible officially, but some functionality has been restored via the various private server mods.

 Development and marketing

 Reception

-Test Drive Unlimited 2 received "mixed or average" reviews, according to review aggregator Metacritic.
+Test Drive Unlimited 2 received "mixed or average" reviews according to review aggregator website Metacritic.

 Destin Legarie from Destructoid gave a negative review of the game, awarding it a score of 4 out of 10 and commented that Test Drive Unlimited 2 was "surrounded by a bug filled world, glitchy gameplay, and a core mechanic that doesn't function".

 Oli Welsh from Eurogamer gave the game a score of 7 out of 10.
 In his review, Welsh called Unlimited 2 "fantastic escapism", complimenting the atmosphere and multi-player components.
 Otherwise, he criticized the theme, commenting that "for a game so obsessed with image and lifestyle, TDU2 is hilariously, if endearingly, uncool" and concluding "it's just a shame it sometimes needs to escape from itself".

 Matthew Kato from Game Informer praised the game, awarding it 8.5 out of 10 and complimenting the mixture of open-world and online interactions with the single-player competitions and the free roam, calling them a "cohesive experience".
 He finally stated that Test Drive Unlimited 2 "might be lacking in most critical areas, but this is one instance where the sheer quantity of features prevails since their structure is thoughtful enough to make this game more than just a lazy vacation".

 Jane Douglas from GameSpot was less enthusiastic with the game, awarding it a score of 7 out of 10, complimenting the open world and online interactions as "attractive", but stating that, as a whole, the game "doesn't do any one thing better than a number of more specific, less expansive driving games".